Maryland program

 Baltimore Homeownership Incentive Program (B-HIP)

 Maryland route through Baltimore City Department of Housing & Community Development.
-Use this page to confirm the core public facts first, then decide whether you need deeper comparison output and lender-call prep.
+This page stays free for the core public facts.
+Open paid access only when you need the full state board, related paths, and the decision layer around this program.

 Agency Baltimore City Department of Housing & Community Development